Denver Sex Crimes Lawyer

 What Information Must Be Reported to Law Enforcement?

 If a person is required to register as a sex offender, they must report to a local law enforcement agency.
 They must do this within 5 days of release from incarceration or after receiving notification to register (if they were not incarcerated).
+It’s crucial for first-time offenders in Colorado to understand the specifics of this process, including what information needs to be provided and the potential consequences of failing to comply.

 When registering, they must provide the following: